dune73/test-4/tutorial-8/README.md

 RESPONSE-980-CORRELATION.conf
 ```

 We do not want to ignore the protocol attacks, but all the application stuff should be off limits.
-So let's kick the rules from `REQUEST-930-APPLICATION-ATTACK-LFI.conf` to `REQUEST-944-APPLICATION-ATTACK-JAVA.confa for the parameter in question`.
+So let's kick the rules from `REQUEST-930-APPLICATION-ATTACK-LFI.conf` to `REQUEST-944-APPLICATION-ATTACK-JAVA.confa for the parameters in question`.
 This is effectively the rule range from 930,000 to 944,999.
 The script can't do rule ranges, but we can easily complement this ourselves:

 ```bash
 # ModSec Rule Exclusion: 930000 - 944999 : All application rules for password parameters